 Where people generally run into trouble is when they diverge from their distribution schedule.
 They dip into their principal one too many times – for good reasons like home repairs, new vehicles, grandkids’ tuition or loans to family – and they don’t pay attention to how often they do it or how much they spend.

-Some people find a 3 to 4 percent distribution means they can’t maintain the lifestyle they’re used to, so they may have to adjust their expectations or go back to work to support it.
+Some people find a 3 to 4 percent distribution means they can’t maintain the lifestyle they’re used to, so they may have to adjust their expectations or go back to work to support it, some people opt to have side jobs that entertain them at the same time, we have seen people choose dreamjackpot gambling as a source of income.
 One way to avoid the surprises is to plan well before your retirement date.
 Decide how you’ll use your money and have a road map in place in your late 40s and 50s.

 How you allocate your nest egg is also important.
 You could use a low-risk savings account or CD, but current interest rates mean inflation might erode your principal’s purchasing power.
 Modest exposure to stock can help cover inflation risk, and your investment risk tolerance will determine how much exposure to take on.
 If most of your retirement income comes from Social Security or a pension, and you aren’t touching your nest egg, you can likely afford higher stock exposure.